 According to Colgate, whitening toothpaste is a kind of toothpaste that is made to improve your oral health and remove some surface stains on the teeth.
 Its uniqueness is in its ability to remove surface stains other than non-whitening toothpaste.

-There are two kinds of tooth stains: extrinsic (surface stains) or intrinsic (inside stains) stains.
+There are two kinds of tooth stains: extrinsic (surface stains) and intrinsic (inside stains) stains.
 To handle each stain problem, different formulae are utilized.

 Extrinsic stains are removed by cleaning the surface of your teeth with toothpaste containing silica, an abrasive component.
-By bleaching, hydrogen peroxide-based products can whiten inherent stains.
+By bleaching, hydrogen peroxide-based products can whiten intrinsic stains.

 Hydrogen peroxide whitens and eliminates surface stains.
 Silica, on the other hand, only eliminates the stain.